Tandon245/Music_Streamning_Service_API/readme.md

 The `SecurityConfig` class provides configuration for security-related settings.

 - PasswordEncoder: Configures the password encoder for user password hashing.

+## Deployment
+The application can be deployed to a server or cloud platform of your choice.
+In this case, the project has been deployed on an EC2 instance.

+To deploy the application:
+## Summary

+The Music API is designed to simplify the process of fetching music-related data for developers.
+It offers a comprehensive set of endpoints that enable users to retrieve information about artists, albums, tracks, genres, and more.
+The API leverages the Spring Boot framework and Java programming language to ensure high performance, scalability, and reliability.

+## Goal

+The goal of the Music API project is to provide a user-friendly and efficient solution for developers who require access to music-related data.
+By offering a range of well-documented endpoints, the API aims to streamline the retrieval process and empower developers to build innovative and feature-rich music applications.
+The project prioritizes ease of use, robustness, and adherence to industry standards.

+---

+## Getting Started
+To run the application locally, follow these steps:

+Clone the repository: git clone <repository-url>
+Configure the application.properties file as described above.
+Build the project: ./mvnw clean install
+Run the application: ./mvnw spring-boot:run
+The application will be accessible at http://localhost:8080 Make sure you have Java and Maven installed on your system before running the application.

+Set up an EC2 instance and configure it with the necessary environment.
+Build the project: ./mvnw clean install
+Transfer the generated JAR file to the EC2 instance.
+Run the application: java -jar music-streaming-service-api.jar The application will be accessible at http://your-ec2-instance-ip:8080 Remember to update the security settings, database configuration, and any other necessary configurations based on your deployment environment.

+Contributing
+Contributions to this project are welcome.
+Feel free to submit bug reports, feature requests, or pull requests.

+## Getting Started
+To run the application locally, follow these steps:

+Clone the repository: git clone <repository-url>
+Configure the application.properties file as described above.
+Build the project: ./mvnw clean install
+Run the application: ./mvnw spring-boot:run
+The application will be accessible at http://localhost:8080 Make sure you have Java and Maven installed on your system before running the application.

+Set up an EC2 instance and configure it with the necessary environment.
+Build the project: ./mvnw clean install
+Transfer the generated JAR file to the EC2 instance.
+Run the application: java -jar music-streaming-service-api.jar The application will be accessible at http://your-ec2-instance-ip:8080 Remember to update the security settings, database configuration, and any other necessary configurations based on your deployment environment.

+Contributing
+Contributions to this project are welcome.
+Feel free to submit bug reports, feature requests, or pull requests.

 ## Application Properties